Wireframes

 Create Wireframes

 Wireframes and sketches are great tools for gathering user feedback at any stage in the design process.
 Brainstorming ideas?
 Sketch them out and see what people think.
 Want to test your pages to make sure users can find what they need?
 Create a wireframe and give them some tasks.
+Validating page elements with stakeholders?
+Start with a wireframe.

 There are three types of wireframe tests we recommend.
 While you may not test all stages of your wireframes, we strongly recommend that test your site with end users before going live.